 Private Sub Test_Click() Dim testmsg As Integer testmsg = MsgBox("Click to test", 1, "Test message") If testmsg = 1 Then Display.Caption = "Testing Successful" Else Display.Caption = "Testing fail" End If End Sub

 When the user click on the test button, the image like the one shown in Figure 10.2 will appear.
 As the user click on the OK button, the message "Testing successful" will be displayed and when he/she clicks on the Cancel button, the message "Testing fail" will be displayed.

 To make the message box looks more sophisticated, you can add an icon besides the message.
 There are four types of icons available in VB as shown in Table 10.3

 You draw the same Interface as in example 10.1 but modify the codes as

-When a user click the OK button, the input box as shown
+When the user clicks the OK button, the input box as shown

 in Figure 10.5 will appear.
-After user entering the message and click OK, the
+Upon entering the message and click OK, the

-message will be displayed on the caption, if he click Cancel, "No message" will
+message will be displayed on the caption, if the Cancel button is clicked, "No message" will